-I think Classpass 2018 is great for those who want variety in their workout and aren’t afraid to try new classes.
+I think Classpass 2020 is great for those who want variety in their workout and aren’t afraid to try new classes.
+It’s also fantastic for someone just getting back into shape and looking to try all o their options.
 It’s fantastic to be able to do HIIT one day, stretch and build my core with Pilates the next, get cardio in a powerplate workout, and then do something just for fun like aerial hammock.

 I think most exercise forms have limitations when you do them exclusively.
 Like Pilates helps you build your core and build long, lean muscles.
 But it’s not great for cardio.
 And HIIT is great for endurance.
 But most studios don’t offer enough stretching and lengthening.